Africa

 Day 2

-This morning transfer 3.5-hours from Cuiaba, travelling along the Transpantaneira Highway to your lodge situated in the northern Pantanal and bird watching along the way.
+This morning transfer 3-hours from Cuiaba, travelling along the Transpantaneira road to your lodge situated in the northern Pantanal.

 The Pantanal is the world's largest tropical wetland, with 78% fully covered by water during the rainy season and offering the highest concentration of wildlife in all the Americas.
 Located in the centre of the continent, it is 10 times larger than the Everglades in Florida, USA and covers an area greater in size than the United Kingdom.
 Spanning three countries, it is situated mainly in the Brazilian state of Mato Grosso, but also extends into Bolivia and Paraguay.